Date: 27 March 2017. Sailboat in

 I spotted this pirate flagged sailboat underway last

-has had wonderful breezes every time I've been there.
+has had wonderful breezes every time I have been there.
 For those of

 us with a wind generator, it's a good spot to anchor.
 I know in the